 Not sure if this one is more for Anderson or Jay 😛 We have been collecting the wooden Thomas Trains and tracks as we go.
 So we have suggested to grandparents to get him a new train for any holiday.
 It is a great open-ended plaything that as he ages will inspire creativity and imagination.
 It also provides good motor skills development as he builds (and unbuilds) tracks, and rolls trains along.

-This was our special gift for him on his first birthday.
+This was our special gift for him on his first birthday and got ours from Abby Sprouts.
 A friend with a mind-blowingly talented husband was able to encourage him to build her kids their own.
 We, unfortunately, aren’t nearly as gifted.
 You Clever Monkey has some great ideas on how to play with the rainbow stacker!

 My aunt gifted Anderson these cardboard stacking blocks, and they are AMAZING.
 Each side has a different image.
 One side is a tree puzzle that grows as you match and stack the blocks.
 Other faces have shapes and numbers.
 Anderson also loves to toss balls and other items into the open end of the blocks.
 Or shake the smallest block around inside the largest.
 But best of all, we live in an apartment so space is at a premium, so these stack up tidily, and small.
 A major win over here!